studersi/test-4/tutorial-9/README.md

 ### Step 9: RewriteMap [proxy]

 RewriteMaps comes in a number of different variations.
 It works by assigning a value to a key parameter at every request.
 A hash table is a simple example.
-But it is then also not possible to configure external scripts as a programmable RewriteMap.
+But it is then also possible to configure external scripts as a programmable RewriteMap.
 The following types of maps are possible:

 * txt : A key value pair in a text file is searched for here.
 * rnd : Several values can be specified for each key here.
 They are then selected at random.
-* dbm : This variation works like the txt variation, but provides a big speed advantage as a binary hash table.
+* dbm : This variation works like the txt variation, but provides a big speed advantage as a binary hash table is used.
 * int : This abbreviation stands for *internal function* and refers to a function from the following list: *toupper*, *tolower*, *escape* and *unescape*.
 * prg : An external script is invoked in this variation.
 The script is started along with the server and each time the RewriteMap is accessed receives new input via STDIN.
 * dbd und fastdbd : The response value is searched for in a database request.

 This list makes clear that RewriteMaps are extremely flexible and can be used in a variety of situations.
 Determining the backend for proxying is only one of many possible applications.
 In our example we want to ensure that the request from a specific client always goes to the same backend.
 There are a number of different ways of doing this, specifically, by setting a cookie.
 But we don’t want to intervene in the requests and at the same time prevent a large number of clients from a specific network range from all being taken to the same backend.
 Some kind of distribution should thus take place.
-To do so, we combine ModSecurity using ModRewrite and a RewriteMap.
+To do so, we combine ModSecurity with using ModRewrite and a RewriteMap.
 Let’s have a look at it step by step.

 First, we calculate a hash value from the client’s IP address.
 This means that we are converting the IP address into a random hexadecimal string: